jileil2/SQBiT-analysis/README.md

 We discuss the inference of the QSM for constant and varying coefficients separately.

 1. For varying coefficients, we develop a confidence interval construction procedure based on wild bootstrap.
-Its implementation is based on `smqsvcm_admm.wb.R`, see Section Main Functions.
+Its implementation is based on `SQBiT_wb.R`, see Section Main Functions.
 2. For constant coefficients, we develop interval estimation procedures based on asymptotic normality and wild bootstrap.
-The former is based on `SQBiT.R` or `tune.lambda.R` while the latter is based on `smqsvcm_admm.wb.R`.
+The former is based on `SQBiT.R` or `tune.lambda.R` while the latter is based on `SQBiT_wb.R`.
 See Section Main Functions for details.

 ## Instructions for use

 ### Dependencies

-Note that our codes heavily depend on the packages Rcpp, RcppArmadillo, and BPST.
+Note that our codes heavily depend on the packages Rcpp, RcppArmadillo, Triangulation, and BPST.
 In particular, the linear algebra is built on Rcpp.
-The packages Rcpp and RcppArmadillo can be downloaded using `install.packages()` in R. The package BPST can be downloaded from Github using `devtools::install_github(FIRST-Data-Lab/BPST)`.
+The packages Rcpp and RcppArmadillo can be downloaded using `install.packages()` in R. The package BPST can be downloaded from Github using `devtools::install_github(funstatpackage/Triangulation)`.
+The package BPST can be downloaded from Github using `devtools::install_github(FIRST-Data-Lab/BPST)`.

 ### Main Functions

 There are several main functions for implementing SQBiT.

 1. `SQBiT.R` contains the codes for SQBiT for a given penalization parameter.
-2. `tune.lambda.R` contains the codes for SQBiT with penalization parameters selected by GACV.
+2. `SQBiT_gacv.R` contains the codes for SQBiT with penalization parameters selected by GACV.
+3. `SQBiT_cv.R` contains the codes for selecting penalization parameters selected by k-fold CV.
-3. `smqsvcm_admm.wb.R` contains the codes for wild bootstrap inference of SQBiT
+4. `SQBiT_wb.R` contains the codes for wild bootstrap inference of SQBiT
-4. `cv.pred.SQBiT.R` contains the codes for computing k-fold cross-validation prediction error of SQBiT for given bandwidth h and a penalization parameter.
+5. `SQBiT_forward.R` contains the codes for forward selection of QSM using GACV

 ### Simulation Examples